doctavious/snippext/README.md

 ```
 <!-- snippext::end -->

-[//]: # (TODO: mentioned id Unique identifiers can contain letters, numbers, hyphens, and underscores.)

-[//]: # (TODO: mention The code snippets will do smart trimming of snippet indentation. remove leading spaces from indented code snippets.)
+In the snippet above, "rust_main" is the unique identifier for the code snippet.
+While identifiers can be any string which doesn't contain whitespace characters, which allows us to support including [URL](#including-snippet-from-url) and [file](#including-snippet-from-file), its generallly recommended for identifiers to contain only letters, numbers, hyphens, and underscores.

 > [!NOTE]
 > Named C# regions will also be picked up, with the name of the region used as the identifier.